0xymg/KloiaCoffeCo/README.md

 ## Design Notes:
   *  I have used class components in this react project.
   *  Since we do not have a backend server, I have used Json-Server for API requests.
   *  I have used REDUX for state management.
+I used redux for listing, and filtering by categories
   *  For interface I have used Bootstrap and Reactstrap
   *  I have worked with 2 branches.
 Master and dev.
   *  Client side works on port:3000 and Json server must be worked on port:3001